-This concepts causes problems for some people because in any lawsuit, the plaintiff (the one bringing the law suit) always carries the burden of proof.
+This concept causes problems for some people because, in any lawsuit, the plaintiff (the one bringing the lawsuit) always carries the burden of proof.
 However, it is best to think of exemptions as "affirmative defenses."
 These type of defenses mean that once the plaintiff has established a basic claim, the plaintiff will win unless the defendant can prove a defense.
 A common example in criminal trials is "not guilty by reason of insanity."
 If the defense raises the issue, then the defense must prove it.
 It is the same for exemptions.
 If the defense (the employer) raises an exemption, the employer must prove it.

 If the Exemption Doesn't Fit, the Employer Must Remit

 Your employer can not mix and match exemptions.
 That is, if you only meet 50% of the requirements for one exemption and 50% of the requirements for a different exemption, you are entitled to overtime.
 In addition, you must meet all of the requirements.
 It is not enough that you very strongly meet most of the requirements.
 If there is just one little requirement that you don’t meet, you don’t fit under that exemption.

 However, there is no requirement that you meet anything more than 100% of any one of the exemptions.
 That is, if you meet all of the requirements for just one exemption, you are not entitled to overtime pay.

 There is sometimes confusion by something called the "combination exemption."
 The "combination exemption" allows time spent that meets 100% of the qualifications for one exemption to be added to time spent that meets 100% of the qualifications for another exemption to be added together to determine whether you spend more than 50% of your time on exempt duties.
 It never allows the employer to mix-and-match requirements for exemptions.